F.6 XP693 - Thunder City Aircraft Company (for sale), Cape Town, South Africa

 Lightning F.6 XP693 at Thunder City, 1st November 2012; Francis Wallace

-.
 In September 2010, Thunder City put out a press release saying that they were shutting down operations, blaming the financial climate and inconsistencies in how the SA CAA applied their regulations.
-It seems this is the end of the Lightning in civilian ownership in South Africa and all of the TC airframes are apparently now up for sale.
+This was the end of the Lightning in civilian ownership in South Africa and all of the TC airframes were put up for sale

 Find other photos of XP693 on the following sites: